Central de Cervejas: Brands

 SCC produces a range of beers, mainly pale lagers.
 Sagres brand was born in 1940 as a prestige beer, to represent Sociedade Central de Cervejas at the Portuguese World Exhibition inaugurated in May 1940.
 Sagres is named after a town of the same name, a small village located in the most south-westerly point of Europe, and where sailors learned all about the navigation science.
 With a similar fate to the caravels that left from Lisbon to faraway lands, Sagres was the first beer to be exported, arriving first in Gibraltar, and moving on to the Azores and the Overseas Territories of Angola, Cape Verde Islands, Guinea Bissau, São Tomé and Príncipe, Timor, Goa, Macau and Mozambique.
 Nowadays Sagres beer is present in almost every corner of the world, wherever there is a Portuguese community.

-Sagres (5,0% abv): is a pale lager (branca) made of 100% natural product, brewed according to exclusive traditional methods with water, malt, cereals which have not been malted and a rigorous selection of the finest hops.
-No additives or preservatives are used in its brewing.
-Moderately rich, it has a dry and pleasantly bitter taste.
-It is light and has a golden colour.
-Sagres was the first Portuguese brand to launch the Mini version (20cl), a success among consumers because of it small size and constant freshness.
+Sagres (5.0% abv) is a pale lager (branca).
+Sagres was the first Portuguese brand to launch the Mini version (20cl).

-Sagres Preta (4,3% abv): is a dark Munich type of beer, moderately rich, with a pleasant caramel bouquet.
+Sagres Preta (4.3% abv) is a dark Munich type of beer.
 For many years, Sagres Preta was the only dark ale on the domestic market.

-Sagres Bohemia (6,2% abv): is an auburn beer, with an intense character, fruity aroma, creamy foam and a reddish amber colour.
+Sagres Bohemia (6.2% abv) is an auburn beer with a reddish amber colour.
 It was launched in 2005.

-Sagres Radler (2,0% abv): Launched in 2013, it is suitable for light drinking occasions.
-Made from Sagres beer together with natural lemon juice, it is a medium bodied beer and fruit juice drink, with a slightly opaque straw-yellow colour.
-On the palate it has a gentle citric taste and aroma, and a good acid/sweet balance.
+Sagres Radler (2.0% abv) is a beer and fruit juice drink, made of Sagres beer mixed with lemon juice.

-Sagres Sem Álcool (0,3% abv): is a light non-alcoholic beer, with a refreshing character and the taste of the Original Sagres beer.
+Sagres Sem Álcool (0.3% abv) is a light non-alcoholic beer.
 It was launched in 2005.

-Sagres Sem Álcool Preta (0,3% abv): is a beer type Munich with a strong trace of malt and a smooth bitterness.
-The first non-alcoholic Sagres dark ale beer was launched in 2007.
+Sagres Sem Álcool Preta (0.3% abv) is a non-alcoholic dark ale that was launched in 2007.

-Sagres Special Editions: as part of Sagres innovation strategy, once or twice a year special editions with limited quantities are launched to the market.
-Some examples are Sagres Preta Chocolate (chocolate-flavored dark ale beer), Sagres Festa (regular Sagres with 4,2% alcohol and -2º filtration process) and Sagres Puro Malte (highly selected materials and aromatic hop).
+Sagres Special Editions appear once or twice a year in limited quantities.
+Examples include Sagres Preta Chocolate, Sagres Festa, and Sagres Puro Malte.